-I am a health professions education scientist with a particular interest in the tacit knowledge of health care practitioners, and practitioners' navigation of the systems in which they work.
-My overarching goal is to contribute to meaningful improvement in health professions education, practice, and ultimately health care.
+I am a health professions education scientist with a particular interest in the tacit - that is, what is known yet is difficult to put into words.
+In particular, I use qualitative methodologies to study the development and use of tacit knowledge by health care practitioners, and the hidden forces that practitioners must contend with in complex health and social care systems.
+I aim to explicate these otherwise overlooked aspects of practice toward informing health professions education and systems of care and practice.
 I formerly practiced as an educational audiologist and maintain my professional licensure as a clinical audiologist.
 I enjoy facilitating workshops, engaging in dialogue, and presenting on the topics listed below.

-health professional education, tacit knowledge, reflective practice, professional socialization,interprofessional collaboration, written professional communication, educational audiology, integrated care for children with disabilities, professional issues in audiology, school-based management of auditory processing disorder, constructivist grounded theory, institutional ethnography, critical discourse analysis
+Areas of Scholarship: health professional education, tacit knowledge, knowledge translation, professional issues in audiology,interprofessional collaboration, written professional communication, educational audiology, school-based management of auditory processing disorder;Research Topics: reflective practice, professional socialization, integrated care for children with disabilities; Research Approaches: constructivist grounded theory, institutional ethnography, critical social approaches